 I agree… mostly.
 I would still suggest taking some shorts because sometimes it’s hot and humid, and I don’t want to wear long pants, you’re not my mum.
 Besides, you’ll get used to the mozzies and brambles and other bastards pretty quickly.

 But yep, you’ll definitely also be wanting some long pants for all your adventuring needs.
 A tough pair of pants with plenty of pockets work great, and if they just happened to convert into shorts, then that would be bloody beautiful.
-How about the Craghoppers Convertible Trousers – they’re kind of amazing.
+How about the Craghoppers Convertible Trousers – they’re kind of amazing and awesome for a clothes camping checklist, backpacking adventures, or life.

 We might be legendary outdoor explorers but that doesn’t mean our camping packing list has to be all ‘no-fun allowed’.